deshi-basara/coovie2/README.md

 coovie2
 =======

-Python Cli-tool for listing movies inside a specified path according to their IMDb-rating.
-Movies that are inside the IMDb-Top 250 movies of all times are highlighted.
+Coovie is a python Cli-tool for listing movies inside a specified path according to their IMDb-rating.
+Movies that are inside the IMDb-Top 250 are highlighted.

-Rankings are captured via "imdbpie"'s iPhone api.
-If a movie title can't be find with the build in search, startpage.com is used the get the IMDb-id.
+Rankings are captured via imdbpie's iPhone api.
+If a movie title can't be found with the build-in iPhone-search, startpage.com is used to get the IMDb-id.

 ================